Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 [BXIndustry](https://demo.bxgeneric.org/) is a unique demo in that it allows demo-ers to bootstrap DaVinci demonstrations!
 It allows demo-ers to tailor the skins to highlight a number of DaVinci flows that they have developed or will be developing.
 There are many different industry verticals which can be cloned and adapted on Glitch to tailor to your prospect or customer for a more personalized demo in the field.

-The following verticals are available in Glitch for you to remix:
+The following verticals are available in Glitch for your to remix:
 1. [Generic](https://demo.bxgeneric.org/generic) - Formerly BXGeneric
 2. [Company](https://demo.bxgeneric.org/company)

 With BXIndustry, you can choose a vertical you would like to use, build your workflows and forms in DaVinci, and update the settings.json file to change page content such as text and images.
-HTML templates are available for different modal forms for use in DaVinci (e.g., **src/templates**).
+HTML templates are available for different modal forms for use in DaVinci see [HTML Templates for DaVinci](#templates).

-**Note: Flows are now customized in BXI via HTML data attributes for simplicity, please see the documentation on bxi-davinci.js for more information.**
+**Note: Flows are now customized in BXI via HTML data attributes for simplicity, please see the documentation on [bxi-davinci.js](#bxi-davinci-js) for more information.**

 ## Standard Flows<a name="standard-flows"></a>

 BXIndustry now comes with standard authentication and registration flows!

-Registration will ask for a valid email and password.
+Registration will ask for a valid email, password, first name and last name.
 Successful completion of registration will register the user into our PingOne environment, enable MFA for the user, and enroll the provided email as an MFA device.

 Authentication will ask for the previously registered email and password, then prompt the user to complete MFA with the enrolled PingOne MFA email device.
-Successful completion of authentication will land the user on the /dashboard page of the vertical they are on and display their username.
+Successful completion of authentication will land the user on the dashboard page of the vertical they are on and display their username.

 ## Remixing<a name="remixing"></a>

 To remix BXIndustry, scroll to the bottom of the page on any vertical and click the **Remix on Glitch** button.
 During the remixing process, you can modify all DaVinci API values or leave them as-is to use the default settings.
-The values collected from this form can be found in the .env file of your Remix at later time if needed, see the [environment](#environment) section.
+The values collected from this form can be found in the .env file of your Remix at a later time if needed, see the [environment](#environment) section.

 **Note: The remix form will pre-populate the default authentication and registration flows.
 These values can be modified to import your own custom flows or leave them as-is to use the default settings.**